 Christmas Traditions in Latin America

-Spanish Christmas Carols and You
+Boost Your Spanish with Christmas Carols

-There may be many different versions of these Spanish Christmas songs so I’m sure you have already listened to some.
+There may be many versions of these Spanish Christmas songs so I’m sure you have already listened to some.

 Besides the most famous Christmas carols internationally, we’ll also be listing the most popular Christmas songs from different countries in Latin America and Spain.